Built with courage in Brussels. Just not blinded by it.

 Your voice matters.
 Your evidence matters.
 Your courage matters.

 🛡️ EDITORIAL NOTE: All facts are based on public records, annual financial filings, internal communications, or documents obtained through lawful employment or protected whistleblowing channels.
-Right of reply is formally offered to all named entities before publication.

 Power fearless independent journalism